Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Online Q-learning

 This regret definition highlights a subtle tension in online Q-learning.
-On the one hand, the algorithm must quickly reduce the probability of suboptimal actions, since such actions directly incur regret.
-On the other hand, changing the policy parameters too aggressively can harm exploration and, more subtly, cause the induced policy, defined jointly by $Q_n$ and the external control process, to drift away to a possibly worse policy.
-Balancing rapid exploitation, sustained exploration, and controlled policy drift is a key challenge in the discounted regret analysis.
+On the one hand, the algorithm must quickly reduce the probability of suboptimal actions, as they directly incur regret.
+On the other hand, changing the policy parameters too aggressively can harm exploration and, more subtly, cause the induced policy to drift away to a possibly worse policy.
+Balancing rapid exploitation, sustained exploration, and controlled policy drift is a key challenge in the regret analysis.